alpkabac/sukima/README.md

 IRC chatbot that uses an AI API to generate messages

-# IRC commands and usage
+# IRC/Discord commands and usage

 - `!forget` will make the bot forget the current conversation, only keeping her presentation and memories acquired through `!remember`